 Using a combination of methods, we can locate your heating leak accurately and without any damage to your property.

 - Thermal Imaging maps buried and hidden heating pipes and identifies abnormal heat patches.

 - Gas Tracing uses an inert tracer gas, which is added to the heating pipes under pressure.
 A sensitive probe is used to detect where the tracer is gas escaping through the floor or wall.

 - Moisture Meter maps any hidden damp caused by the leak.

 - Endoscopic Camera used to inspect heating pipes in floor and wall voids.

 - Acoustic Microphone listens for the noise of the leak escaping from the heating pipe.

 Once the heating leak has been located our engineers, all experienced plumbers, can carry out a same day repair.
 This includes removing floor finishes and excavating concrete floors to access the pipe.
 Once the leak has been repaired the system will be re-tested to ensure the repair is sound and to check for further leaks.
-Our engineers are only assigned to one leak detection per day so they will continue with further leak detection if required.
 In some cases where the leak can’t be repaired same day because of its location we can arrange a follow up visit with the necessary tradespeople.

 In some instances, we find that copper heating pipe has been laid in a concrete floor without any protective lagging.
 Over time the concrete will react with the copper causing it to corrode and create pinhole leaks.
 This is especially common in 1970s and 1980s builds when low quality thin copper pipe was used.
 In this situation it is common to find multiple leaks.